TELACU: Maravilla Housing Projects

 With a grant from the Economic Development Administration (EDA), TELACU created the Barrio Housing Plan in the early 70's marking shift in overall focus towards housing development.
 Upon finding out that the L.A.
 County Housing Authority planned to reconstruct the Maravilla Public Housing Complex, TELACU initiated an effort to include participation from local residents.
 Through the usage of community-block and town-hall meetings, along with a gang coalition known as the Federation of Barrios Unidos which helped to prevent vandalism and graffiti, TELACU helped ensure completion of the project with community input and support.
 TELACU also helped increase funding for the project by getting social service agencies to participate along with usage of funds from its EDA grant.
 The 500 unit complex was demolished starting in early 1973 and completely rebuilt in late 1974 with a new name, Nueva Maravilla.

 Industrial Park

 In 1977 TELACU purchased the vacant B.F.
 Goodrich tire manufacturing plant, a 46-acre lot that once employed 1,500 workers before closing.
 A year after purchase, TELACU opened Aaron Brothers Art Mart as an anchor business and also created a furniture and aquarium company.
 Today the industrial park employs over 2,000 individuals.

 Tamayo

 Deriving its name after the Mexican modernist artist Rufino Tamayo, TELACU created Tamayo restaurant in 1988 as part of a project by TELACU Development Company that began in 1984.
-Aid for the restaurant came in the form of $500,000 dollars from the Office of Community Services, $1 million from itself, and $1million from another partner.
+Aid for the restaurant came in the form of $500,000 from the Office of Community Services, $1 million from itself, and $1 million from another partner.
 The restaurant employs local residents and includes many displays of Mexican pride and culture in the form of paintings from Rufino Tamayo along with others, serving as a landmark for East Los Angeles.